hotdogaaron/hotdogaaron.github.io/mlvg/mlvg_1.markdown

 ## Installation and Setup

 I started by cloning the `mlvg` repository, and then cloned and updated the git submodules per the README.
 I did not notice the line from the README regarding `madronalib`, but luckily (?)
-I had previously compiled and installed the `madronalib` project while experimenting with the Soundplane software.
-Next, I installed SDL2 via Homebrew.
+I had previously compiled and installed the `madronalib` project while experimenting with the Madrona Labs' Soundplane software.
+Next, I installed `SDL2` via Homebrew.
 Finally, I generated the project build folder using `CMake`.

 Input: